CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Related Work

 \subsection{RNN, MLP and CNN Models for Time Series Forecasting}

 Besides transformers, other types of networks are also widely explored.
 For example, \citep{lai2018modeling,lim2021temporal,salinas2020deepar,smyl2020hybrid,wen2017multi,rangapuram2018deep,zhou2022film,gu2021efficiently} study the RNN/state-space models.
-In particular, \citep{smyl2020hybrid} considered equipping RNN with exponential smooth and first time beat the statistical models in forecasting tasks~\citep{makridakis2018m4}. \citep{chen2023tsmixer,Oreshkin2020N-BEATS,challu2022n,li2023mts,Zeng2022AreTE,das2023long,zhang2022less} explored MLP-type structures for time series forecasting. \citep{Zeng2022AreTE} raises doubts about the effectiveness of a self-attention scheme for time series forecasting.
-However, due to the nature of the MLP layer, these models cannot effectively utilize the correlation/covariance information among subsequences which require bi-linear structures.
+In particular, \citep{smyl2020hybrid} considered equipping RNN with exponential smooth and, for the first time, beat the statistical models in forecasting tasks~\citep{makridakis2018m4}. \citep{chen2023tsmixer,Oreshkin2020N-BEATS,challu2022n,li2023mts,Zeng2022AreTE,das2023long,zhang2022less} explored MLP-type structures for time series forecasting.
 CNN models (e.g., \citealt{wu2023timesnet,wen2017multi,sen2019think}) use the temporal convolution layer to extract the subsequence-level information.
 When dealing with multivariate forecasting tasks, the smoothness in adjacent covariates is assumed or the channel-independent strategy is used.